mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

 You may notice that now the components in Storybook look styled.
 This tells us our new system is working as expected.
+However, the Card component, if you used the demo components, is missing an image.
+We will address this issue in the next section.

 <span class="callout callout--top-border">
 This concludes the preparation part of this post.
 The remaining part will focus on creating automation tasks for compiling, minifying and linting code, copying static assets such as images, and finally, watching for code changes as we code.
-Let's start
 </span>

-## 6. Copying static assets (images and JavaScript) {id=copying}
+## 6. Copying images and other assets {id=copying}

-Copying static assets like images, icons, JS, and other files from `src` into `dist` is a pretty common practice in front-end projects.
+Copying static assets like images, icons, JS, and other files from `src` into `dist` is a common practice in front-end projects.
 Vite comes with built-in functionality to do this.
 Your assets need to be placed in the **public** directory and Vite will automatically copy them on build.
 However, sometimes we may have those assets alongside our components or other directories within our project.

 In Vite, there are many ways to accomplish any task, in this case, we will be using a nice plugin called `vite-plugin-static-copy`.
 Let's set it up.